How To Attract Your Ideal Customer With Your Facebook Page

 mix the pictures and videos up, so it’s not just you doing yoga

-share links to popular articles about yoga, meditation and anything that relates
+share links to popular articles about yoga, meditation and any other relatable topic

 Ask them questions about what they love about doing outdoor yoga or ask them what they did on the weekend - get to know your people